-Amber Walker is a freelance flutist, music educator, and arts administrator from Phoenix, AZ.
-She currently serves as the Band and Orchestra Director at Royal Palm Middle School, the Associate Director of Oh My Ears (OME), and as a board member for the AZ Flute Society.
+Amber Walker is a flutist, music educator, and arts administrator from Phoenix, AZ.
+She currently serves as the Band and Orchestra Director at Royal Palm Middle School, the Associate Director of Oh My Ears (OME), and as a Board Member for the AZ Flute Society.
 Amber performs regularly as a soloist specializing in contemporary flute repertoire and as a member of the OME House Band, a large open-score chamber ensemble.
 She also maintains a private flute studio and is active as a flute judge and clinician.

 Amber was formerly the 2nd Flutist with the Longview Symphony Orchestra in Longview, TX, and has also previously performed with the Flagstaff Symphony Orchestra in Flagstaff, AZ.
 Her performance accolades include First Place in the graduate/professional division of the 2015 Denise Jennings Competition, Third Place in the undergraduate division of the 2012 Arizona Flute Society Competition, and selection to perform in the 2013 Oberlin Flute Intensive Workshop with Alexa Still.

 While she is a thoughtful and highly proficient performer of music from all genres, Amber is most drawn to music of the 20th and 21st Centuries.
 As a specialist in contemporary flute performance, she most enjoys performing works that include extended techniques, electronics, and multi-disciplinary elements.
 She is actively involved in commissioning new works for flute, and is especially invested in programming works by living and female composers.